Stormy Daniels–Donald Trump scandal: January

 On January 12, 2018, The Wall Street Journal reported that Michael Cohen paid Daniels $130,000 in October 2016, a month before the presidential election, to stop her discussing an affair she allegedly had with Trump in 2006.

 On January 14, Cohen denied the existence of an affair on behalf of his client, Trump, but acknowledged that he had paid Daniels $130,000.
 He also said that the payment was out of his own money.
 Initially, it was reported that the payment came via Essential Consultants LLC, a private company founded by Cohen in Delaware on October 17, 2016, which received £500,000 from Columbus Nova, an affiliate of Viktor Vekselberg's Renova Group.
 Daniels was reportedly in talks to tell her account to both Good Morning America and Slate at the time.
 The Daily Beast also discussed with Daniels "after three sources—including fellow porn star Alana Evans—told the website that both Daniels and Trump were involved.
 Daniels ultimately backed out on November 3, just five days before the 2016 election."

 On January 16, CNN reported that Fox News reporter Diana Falzone wrote an article about Daniels and Trump in October 2016, that Fox News never published.
 It included Daniels's then-manager Gina Rodriguez alleging on-the-record about a sexual relationship between them.
 CNN also reported that "Falzone had even seen emails about a settlement" between Daniels and Trump.
-In Touch Weekly published excerpts of a 2011 interview of Daniels alleging a 2006 extramarital affair with Trump the next day.
+In Touch Weekly published excerpts of the 2011 interview of Daniels alleging a 2006 extramarital affair with Trump the next day.
 The magazine described her account as being supported by a polygraph and corroborated by both her friend Randy Spears and her ex-husband Mike Moz.
 Although Cohen alleged that claims made in that interview were untrue and previously published in Life & Style magazine on October 24, 2011, The Daily Beast described the interviews as "hardly identical".
 Although Daniels declined to comment to Life & Style, the In Touch Weekly interview had direct quotes from Daniels.

 On January 18, Mother Jones reported that Daniels considered running to become the senator for Louisiana in 2009, identified Trump as a potential campaign donor to a political consultant, and described details of a sexual relationship with Trump.
 That consultant discussed Daniels's revelations to another consultant in emails that Mother Jones obtained and published.